chaluvadis/FlowCore/SECURITY.md

 ## Overview

-This document outlines the security hardening measures implemented in the LinkedListWorkflowEngine and provides guidance for safely extending the system with custom workflow blocks.
+This document outlines the security hardening measures implemented in the FlowCore and provides guidance for safely extending the system with custom workflow blocks.

 ## Security Features